 Also read: Your Ultimate Guide to Dog Care – Everything you need to know about caring for a dog, from grooming to training

-An important point to consider is how formal certification will make it much easier to establish yourself and find clientele.
+An important point to consider is how certification will make it much easier to establish yourself and find clientele.
 Not only does a dog grooming certificate teach you how to perform the role properly, but it shows your credibility.
 Certification also gives peace of mind to your clients (the human clients, the dogs aren’t as fussed).